wiloon/blog/content/post/archive-1/2015-05-25-ios开发之objective-c与javascript的交互.md

 // In rare cases an allocating thread might detach

-// a long list - installing null into FreeList &#8211;and
+// a long list - installing null into FreeList -and

 // then stall.
 Another thread calling Allocate() would see